WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 Increasingly, HR and people teams are involved in content creation in the form of internal communications and newsletters, and exploring comprehensive and personalized onboarding documents.

 The new creative responsibilities of people teams leave them with less time to carry out the tasks typically expected of them.
-Adopting a modular content strategy to produce these internal and external communications, frees up time to focus on the jobs more traditionally associated with HR, like talent acquisition and retention – as illuminated by the Great Resignation – and necessary to avoid high employee turnover costs.
+Adopting a modular content strategy to produce these internal and external communications, frees up time to focus on the jobs more traditionally associated with HR, like talent acquisition and retention, which are necessary to avoid high employee turnover costs.

 Examples of modular content